Living Sweet Moments

 White Pecan Praline Fudge Recipe

-Every time I travel, I try to recreate a dish I ate on my trip in order to remember those times.
+Every time I travel, I try to recreate a dish I ate on my trip to remember those times.
 And this is how this delicious White Pecan Praline Fudge Recipe was born.

 During the Holidays, we traveled to Stowe, Vermont.
 A quiet little town nestled in the mountains.
 About 30 years ago, my grandparents bought a house over there and we try to go as often as we can.
 The summer is spectacular as well as the white winters.

-In this particular one, I went to store on main street and ate the most delicious Pecan Praline Fudge ever!
-It was soft, chewy with a soft and crunchy center.
+In this particular one, I went to a store on the main street and ate the most delicious Pecan praline fudge ever!
+It was soft and chewy with a soft and crunchy center.
 This is the original one I ate:

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

 Unfortunately, it took 2 burned pecan praline mixes and a hard white chocolate outside.
-But at the end, I nailed it!
+But in the end, I nailed it!

 Soft, chewy and delicious, this easy to make pecan praline fudge recipe will melt in your mouth.
 The perfect gluten-free no bake dessert for any occasion.

 Making it is very easy but it does require a candy thermometer.
-They can easily be found at food and craft stores and some of them costs less than $10.
+They can easily be found at food and craft stores and some of them cost less than $10.

 While you can attempt this recipe without one I highly recommend you invest in a cheap thermometer because when making caramel, the mixture can go from one stage to the next one in seconds.
 Hence my 2 burned batches of Pecan Praline.